Skip Navigation

 (“What/how much did we do?”)

-• Number of families with limited financial resources or experiencing homelessness who apply for service-enriched housing.
+• Number of families with limited financial resources or experiencing homelessness who apply for service-enriched housing services through service coordinators or case managers.
 (Shows demand and reach of the program)

 • Number of service coordinators or case managers hired to provide on-site support in service-enriched housing.
 (Indicates capacity for resident services)